JamesMachine/beer_chatbot_U-Glow/README.md

-This is a simple chatbot built to demonstrate part of my coding abilities.
+Purpose: Developed a chatbot as a showcase of coding proficiency.

-Data (Imperial IPA) was scraped from a beer forum
+Data Collection: Scraped data from a beer forum, focusing on Imperial IPA discussions.

-Sentence2Vec (Huggingface Transformer: 'sentence-transformers/all-MiniLM-L12-v2') is applied to comments
+Text Embedding: Applied Sentence2Vec using Hugging Face Transformer ('sentence-transformers/all-MiniLM-L12-v2') to analyze comments.

-Part of Speech Tagging:
+Part of Speech (POS) Tagging: Extracted adjectives from each comment for further analysis.

-Adjectives in each comment are extracted
-Results are fed to ChatGPT 3.5 to generate 5 questions to understand user's beer preference
+User Interaction: Leveraged ChatGPT 3.5 to generate insightful questions (5) based on the POS tagging aimed at understanding user beer preferences.

-Based on the answers of the questions
-Comment Similarity (Matrix Multiplication) is calculated to return top 3 most similar Imperial in database.
+Preference Analysis: Calculated Comment Similarity using Matrix Multiplication to identify the top 3 most similar Imperial IPAs from the database.

 ![Simple Recommendation Chatbot](chatbot_png.png)